Curriculum Overview

 Pupils are based in one of six Houses (Brook’s, Butler’s, School, Howard’s, Howson’s and Selwyn’s) for the duration of their educational journey through the College.

-The leadership of the College consists of the Principal of the College who is supported by two Vice Principals who have whole College responsibility for our educational provision (VP: Education), and for the delivery and operation of core business and support services (VP: Operations), and by the Finance Director who is responsible for the business and financial management of the College.
+The leadership of the College from September 2025 consists of the Principal of the College (Mrs Haynes) who is supported by two Vice Principals (Mrs Pease and Mrs Lines) who are responsible for our educational provision in the primary phase and secondary phase respectively, and by the School Business Manager (Ms Furnival) who is responsible for the financial management of the College and the operation of its core business and support services.

 Our History